Just2BDifferent/asteroid-prospector-card-game/README.md

   In the case of a tie, you can use a Space-Trivia tie breaker.
 [We'll include a few in 'Tie Breakers' for your reference]
 ```

+###First Turn
+Each player begins their first turn in Earth's Orbit with a limited supply of Fuel and Energy.